V. Nagaraj

+V. Nagaraj (born 20 November 1962; formerly known as V. N. Raj), is a Malaysian film director.

+Career

-V. Nagaraj (Tamil: வி. நாகராஜ்; born 20 November 1962) also known as Director Naga, is a Malaysian film director.
-Nagaraj has worked in the regional film industry since 1984, and has directed popular Malay language films such as Ghazal untuk Rabiah, Getaran, Iskandar and Siapa Tak Sayang Bini.
+Nagaraj has worked in the film industry since 1984, and has directed Malay language films such as Ghazal Untuk Rabiah, Getaran, Iskandar and Siapa Tak Sayang Bini.

-Nagaraj has also directed Digital Screening Movies such as Aathma (Soul), a horror thriller.
-In 2012, he won the Best Director award for Uruvam in the Malaysian Indian Film Festival, which was held in Chennai.
+Nagaraj has also directed digital screening movies such as the horror thriller Tamil film, Aathma.
+In 2012, he won the Best Director award at the Malaysian Indian Film Festival.